 We can all agree that the use of bedside ultrasound (US) has changed the practice of Emergency Medicine for the better.
 But with the addition of such a tool, we are now faced with the question of how best to apply this novel modality into our practice.
 The emergency management of cardiac arrest seems like the ideal condition in which to utilize the diagnostic powers of bedside US.
 But a recent article published in Resuscitation by Gaspari et al illustrates that blending theoretical utility with clinical reality is not always as simple as we anticipate (1).

 These authors examined 953 patients who experienced either an out of hospital cardiac arrest (OHCA) or arrest in the Emergency Department, found to be in either asystole or PEA.
 Patients were excluded if they were in ventricular fibrillation or pulseless ventricular tachycardia, experienced ROSC after only a brief resuscitation, or who had do-not-resuscitate (DNR) orders prior to their arrest.
 The authors examined the ability of cardiac motion visualized on bedside US to predict ROSC, survival to hospital admission, and survival to discharge in this subset of cardiac arrest patients.
 On first glance, bedside US appears to have underperformed in its predictive capabilities.
-Of the patients who were found to be in asystole, the absence of cardiac motion predicted non-survival to hospital discharge with a sensitivity of 90% and a specificity of 21%.
-Among the patients in PEA, bedside US performed even worse with a sensitivity and specificity of 60% and 76% respectively.
+Of the patients who were found to be in asystole, the absence of cardiac motion predicted non-survival to hospital discharge with a sensitivity of 90% and a specificity of 0%.
+Among the patients in PEA, bedside US demonstrated a sensitivity and specificity of 47% and 91% respectively.
 In the entire cohort, independent of rhythm, cardiac motion on bedside US predicted survival to hospital discharge with a sensitivity of 66.7% and a specificity of 67.7% (6).

 And while these values are mediocre at best, I think this is more of a statement on our current understanding or misunderstanding of cardiac arrest in the Emergency Department than the performance of bedside US.
 These authors enrolled patients who experienced OHCA, who had not achieved ROSC at the time of arrival to the Emergency Department.
 Additionally, they excluded all patients who were still in ventricular fibrillation or pulseless ventricular tachycardia.
 Of the patients who experienced their arrest in the Emergency Department, the authors excluded all patients who responded to initial resuscitative efforts or who experienced a v-fib/v-tach arrest.
 Essentially this was a cohort of refractory arrest patients, which are known to have dismal outcomes (2).
 Survival to hospital discharge among the whole cohort was only 1.3%.
 And while cardiac motion on US did identify a subset with a slightly higher rate of survival (3.8% vs 0.6%), other historical features (downtime, rhythm on arrival to the ED, and location of arrest) had similar predictive values.